rradams/MUSA-650_Spring2023/Week14/README.md

 - [Vision Transformers in Remote Sensing](https://ai.googleblog.com/2020/12/transformers-for-image-recognition-at.html)
 - [Current Trends in Deep Learning for Earth Observation](https://arxiv.org/pdf/2207.07189.pdf)

-Thank you all for a great Spring term!
+Thank you all for your participation!